camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ---
 id: troubleshooting
 title: Troubleshooting
-description: "This page lists common issues with the Desktop Modeler and potential resolutions."
+description: "This page lists common issues with Desktop Modeler and potential resolutions."
 ---

-## How to start the modeler without plug-ins?
+## How to start Desktop Modeler without plugins

-You can start the modeler with the [`--disable-plugins` flag](./flags/flags.md#disable-plug-ins).
+You can start Desktop Modeler with the [`--disable-plugins` flag](./flags/flags.md#disable-plug-ins).

-## How to obtain the Modeler logs?
+## How to obtain Desktop Modeler logs

-Depending on your operating system, you can find the Modeler logs in different places:
+Depending on your operating system, you can find Desktop Modeler logs in different places:

-#### Windows
+### Windows

 ```plain
 %APPDATA%\Camunda Modeler\logs
 ```

-#### Mac OS
+### MacOS

 ```plain
 ~/Library/Logs/Camunda Modeler
 ```

-#### Linux
+### Linux

 ```plain
 ~/.config/camunda-modeler/logs
 ```

-To produce logging output, you can also run the modeler from the command line.
+To produce logging output, you can also run Desktop Modeler from the command line.

 ## I cannot connect to Zeebe

-You try to connect (i.e., to deploy) to a remote Zeebe instance, and the modeler tells you "cannot find a running Zeebe".
+You try to connect (i.e., to deploy) to a remote Zeebe instance, and Desktop Modeler tells you it "cannot find a running Zeebe."

 To resolve this issue, check if you can connect to Zeebe through another client, i.e., [`zbctl`](../../../apis-tools/cli-client/index.md).
 If that works, [further debug your Zeebe connection](#debug-zeebe-connection-issues).
 If that does not work, resolve the [general connection issue](#resolve-a-general-zeebe-connection-issue) first.

 ## Resolve a general Zeebe connection issue

-You try to connect to Zeebe from both Desktop Modeler _and_ [`zbctl`](../../../apis-tools/cli-client/index.md), and none of them works.
-General connection failures can have a couple of reasons.
+You try to connect to Zeebe from both Desktop Modeler _and_ [`zbctl`](../../../apis-tools/cli-client/index.md), and neither of them works.
+General connection failures can have a couple of reasons:

-#### The (remote) Zeebe instance is not reachable
+### The (remote) Zeebe instance is not reachable

 Ensure your computer has access to the (remote) network.

-#### The connection to Zeebe happens through a proxy
+### The connection to Zeebe happens through a proxy

-To be able to proxy Zebee traffic, a proxy (security proxy, ingress) must use [HTTP/2 transport and gRPC forwarding](../../../self-managed/platform-deployment/troubleshooting.md#zeebe-ingress-grpc).
+To proxy Zeebe traffic, a proxy (security proxy, ingress) must use [HTTP/2 transport and gRPC forwarding](../../../self-managed/platform-deployment/troubleshooting.md#zeebe-ingress-grpc).

 ## Debug Zeebe connection issues

 You can connect to Zeebe via [`zbctl`](../../../apis-tools/cli-client/index.md) or another API client.
-However, connecting through the Desktop Modeler fails.
+However, connecting through Desktop Modeler fails.

 ### Secure connection to Zeebe fails

-When connecting securely to Camunda 8 SaaS, Camunda 8 self-managed, or a standalone Zeebe instance (via `https` endpoint URL), the Desktop Modeler tries to establish a secure connection.
-In the process, it strictly validates the server certificates presented against wellknown certificate authorities.
-Failure to connect may have several reasons.
+When connecting securely to Camunda Platform 8 SaaS, Camunda Platform 8 Self-Managed, or a standalone Zeebe instance (via `https` endpoint URL), Desktop Modeler tries to establish a secure connection.
+In the process, it strictly validates the server certificates presented against well-known certificate authorities.
+Failure to connect may have several reasons:

 #### The (remote) endpoint is not configured for secure connections